New Members and Covid

 Face coverings and social distancing measures need to be observed while in these spaces, as in all common areas.
 In addition, members must use the cleaning/disinfectant materials provided by Facilities in the above-mentioned rooms.

 Any member feeling unwell should contact the Crisis Crew Chief for assistance.
-The Crisis CC is tasked with staying up to date on the appropriate next steps, which my include getting tested and quarantining.
+The Crisis CC is tasked with staying up to date on the appropriate next steps, which my include getting tested, contact tracing, and quarantining.
 The member is always encouraged to call their own health provider and should not consider the Crisis CC as a substitute provider.